 Trainers.
 All local president training trainers are alums of the program itself.
 Most are still local presidents, but we also maintain a roster of talented cadre trainers who may no longer be local presidents.
 All trainers, regardless of elected position, are members of their state affiliate and the National Education Association.

 NCUEA member locals are given advance notification to apply and register for the Local Presidents Training.
 NCUEA’s president sends the email invitation directly to leadership at NCUEA’s member locals.
-Members of the Urban Directors Association are also notified at this time.

 State presidents and state executive directors are also notified and invite to share the invitation with locals in their respective affiliates.